anaestheticsapp/the-logbook-app/logbook-file-format.md

  * Evening - 18:00:00
  * Night - 22:00:00

-## Further optional values being used by the AnaestheticsApp Logbook
+## Optional properties being used by third-party logbooks
+### AnaestheticsApp Logbook
 ```js
 /**
  * further properties found in the main object